-This can be a great way to go from a very full and thick sound to a thinner, twangier tone.
-This function is normally controlled by a push-pull potentiometer in the tone knob position.
+This can be a great way to go from a very full and thick sound to a thinner, twangy tone.
+This function is normally controlled by a push-pull potentiometer.
+Commonly found in the tone knob position.

-Pulling the knob up engages the coil tap which turns off one side of the humbucker producing the single-coil tone.
+Pulling the knob up engages the coil tap which turns off one side of the humbucker.
+It now produces the single-coil tone.
 Pushing it back down returns the humbucker to its thick, full, and hum-free sound.

-This effect cancels out bass frequencies, creating a more twangy, thin tone that can be great for versatility, especially if you have a dark-sounding guitar.
-It’s not so good on a Stratocaster and some single-coil set-ups, as the sound becomes very thin and harsh.
+This effect cancels out bass frequencies.
+The result is a more twangy, thin tone that can be great for versatility.
+Especially if you have a dark-sounding guitar.
+It’s not so good on a Stratocaster and some single-coil setups, as the sound becomes very thin and harsh.

 This switch is found on electric guitars that have a built-in piezo pickup.
-These are generally located under the bridge and can be used to provide an acoustic guitar-like tone.
+These are generally located under the bridge and can be used to provide an acoustic-like tone.

 The piezo switch will turn the pickup on and off.
-This can be a great way to go from a regular electric guitar tone to an acoustic sound without having to carry around two instruments.
+This can be a great way to go from a regular electric guitar tone to an acoustic sound.
+All without having to carry around two instruments.